-UNC Charlotte and the Charlotte Research Institute support the Charlotte region’s entrepreneurial ecosystem in a variety of ways.
+UNC Charlotte and the Office of Industry and Government Partnerships support the Charlotte region’s entrepreneurial ecosystem in a variety of ways.
 As an example, we offer a Start-up Rate Incentive Program for space licensing in both the PORTAL innovation center and laboratory facilities.
 Within the PORTAL building we house the following entrepreneurship and small business support programs:

 Located in the PORTAL building, Ventureprise is a UNC Charlotte affiliated organization that serves as a venture development and entrepreneurship and customer discovery unit for the university.
 Its programs primarily target innovation-driven entrepreneurs, university researchers, and university students interested in entrepreneurship.
 A focal point for students is the 49er Foundry student business incubator operated by Ventureprise in the PORTAL innovation center.